Nurses Giving Gifts To Patients

 If the nursing board has contacted you about an allegation concerning a gift you gave a patient, or you’re afraid that they might, please call our law office.
 Something that might seem like “no big deal” can escalate into an investigation and discipline that could impact your nursing career for years to come.
 We can represent you through the entire nursing license defense process, helping to protect your reputation and your livelihood.

 For more information about nurses giving gifts to patients, or to schedule a free consultation with a nurses attorney, please call (512) 829-5619.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney earned his BSN from the University of Texas at Austin and worked as a nurse for four years before becoming an attorney.
 A member of the American Association of Nurse Attorneys (TAANA), Kevin now has more than 30 years experience as an attorney.
 Our law office is in the Austin area, and we represent nurses from all across Texas, including: Dallas, Houston, San Antonio, El Paso, Amarillo, and Lubbock.